220110-Java-React-Enterprise/Curriculum-Notes/project specs/project-1.md

 ### Bonus Features
 1. Basic HTML/CSS/JS front end to consume API
+2. ORM can build foreign key relations according to object references.
-1. DevOps CI/CD pipeline to build and deploy project
+3. Automated DevOps CI/CD pipeline to build and deploy project
-2. Adequate unit test line coverage for service-layer methods(Test as much as possible, ask trainer if unsure)
+4. Adequate unit test line coverage for service-layer methods(Test as much as possible, ask trainer if unsure)

 ## Object Store
 These are user stories to describe the web service.
 This is a remotely accessible storage service for persisting and retrieving objects/resources over the internet.

 ### Minimum Viable Product
-* As a user, I store a JSON object by invoking the proper endpoint (POST/Create).
+* As a user, I store JSON objects by invoking the proper endpoint (POST/Create).
-* As a user, I can change my object by invoking the proper endpoint (PUT/Update).
+* As a user, I can change objects by invoking the proper endpoint (PUT/Update).
-* As a user, I can retrieve my object by invoking the proper endpoint (GET/Read).
+* As a user, I can retrieve objects by invoking the proper endpoint (GET/Read).
-* As a user, I can delete my object by invoking the proper endpoint (DELETE/Delete).
+* As a user, I can delete objects by invoking the proper endpoint (DELETE/Delete).
-* As a user, I can create and log into a secure account.
+* As a user, I can retrieve all objects that belong to me. (transmit the user as part of the request header, and build a relation in the db in some way to tie the objects to the user)
-* As a user, I can create, read, update, and delete objects without specifying their shema or structure.

-### Bonus Stories
-* As an administrator, I can manipulate all objects.
-* As an pilot, I can initiate takeoff of a flight.
-(No more new tickets or cancellations)

 ## Tech Stack
 You should be employing the following technologies in your project.